 The studies found that despite rosy descriptions of flourishing cooperation between Israel and Arab states in the Middle East, and notwithstanding certain growing cooperation's (most of them in the field of security and hidden from the public eye), the diplomatic, economic, societal, civilian and cultural opportunities for cooperation are immense and significantly greater than the current level of relations.
 There is wide-ranging, unfulfilled potential in Israel's relations with Arab states, and this is more evident now than it was in the past.
 The ongoing Israeli-Palestinian conflict, and absence of significant progress in resolving it, constitute the main obstacle, as of now, to fulfilling this potential.
-The normalization agreements signed in September 2020 between Israel, the UAE and Bahrain challenge the paradigm that normalization is contingent on significant progress in the Israeli-Palestinian peace process.
+The normalization agreements signed in September 2000 between Israel, the UAE and Bahrain challenge the paradigm that normalization is contingent on significant progress in the Israeli-Palestinian peace process.
 Nevertheless, they did link normalization to the suspension of Israeli annexation intentions in the West Bank, reaffirming that regional cooperation is indivisible from the Palestinian issue.
 Likewise, as Israel and Morocco moved to re-establish diplomatic ties in December 2020, it was important to King Mohammed VI to emphasize that Morocco's stance towards the Palestinian issue remains unchanged, in support of the two-state solution.
-The studies in this publication were written prior to the decisions by the UAE, Bahrain and Morocco to normalize relations with Israel.